Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] Can you give an example for destructuring an object or an array?
   - **Explanation:**

   - **Use:**
   - **Example:**
   - **Source:**
 - [ ] ES6 Template Literals offer a lot of flexibility in generating strings, can you give an example?
   - **Explanation:**
+  It lets us dynamically insert variables into strings without concat
   - **Use:**
+  Makes code more resuable and clean
   - **Example:**
+  `...${variableName}...`
   - **Source:**
 - [ ] Can you give an example of a curry function and why this syntax offers an advantage?
   - **Explanation:**